jpgpuyo/lastUpdates/README.md

 lastUpdates
 ===========

-An app to see the last updates of a specific user in Youtube
+An app to see the last updates of a specific user in Youtube.
+Fork created to apply Clean Architecture